letsdeel/deel-api-java-sdk/docs/AccountingApi.md

 Retrieve a payment breakdown

 Get a full breakdown of a payment made to Deel.
-Breakdown will include individual invoices and Deel fee as line items.
+Breakdown will include individual invoices and Deel fee as line items.  **Token scopes**: &#x60;accounting:read&#x60;

 ### Example
 ```java